Find Affordable College Courses

 33 Yearly Graduations

 Columbia University in the City of New York is the 3rd most popular school in the nation for students seeking a master's degree in construction management.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 33 people received their master's degree in construction management from Columbia.
-Of these students, 36% were women and 42% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 33 people received their master's degree in construction management from Columbia.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+Data shows that Columbia graduates that hold this degree go on to make a median salary of $92,827.

 32 Yearly Graduations

 California State University - East Bay is the 4th most popular school in the nation for students seeking a master's degree in construction management.
 Each year, around 16,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 32 master's degrees were handed out to construction management majors at Cal State East Bay.
-Of these students, 22% were women and 28% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 32 people received their master's degree in construction management from Cal State East Bay.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+Data shows that Cal State East Bay graduates that hold this degree go on to make a median salary of $92,827.

 #5